Which Side of Berlin was Free?

 The Division of Berlin

-After World War II, Berlin was divided into four occupation zones controlled by the Allies: the United States, the Soviet Union, Great Britain, and France.
-Initially, the city was governed in cooperation among the four powers, but tensions arose, leading to the formation of two separate German states.
+Following World War II, Berlin was separated into four different zones controlled by the Allies, the United States, the Soviet Union, Great Britain, and France.
+In the beginning, the city was run as a shared responsibility of the four powers, but conflicts emerged, resulting in two different German states.

-The division of Berlin was a physical representation of the ideological divide between the East (communist) and the West (democratic) during the Cold War.
-The Berlin Wall, built in 1961, was the most notable symbol of this division.
+The division of Berlin was a physical symbol of the ideological split between East (communist) and West (democratic) in the context of the Cold War.
+The Berlin Wall constructed in 1961 was the most emblematic representation of this split.

 Which Side was Free?